microsoft/Data-Science-For-Beginners/4-Data-Science-Lifecycle/16-communication/README.md

 	   images, you can push an audience toward the emotion that you feel they should have about your data.
  - Use Color
-	 - Different colors evoke different emotions for different cultures.
+	 - Different colors evoke different emotions.
 Popular colors and the emotions they evoke are below.
+Be aware, that colors could have different meanings in different cultures.
 		 - Blue usually evokes emotions of peace and trust
 		 - Green is usually related to the nature and the environment
 		 - Red is usually passion and excitement